tombroucke/sage/README.md

 - .js files in resources/scripts/blocks will be dynamically imported if there is a block matching the name.
 E.g. `resources/views/blocks/image-content.blade.php` > `resources/scripts/blocks/image-content.js`
 - .scss files in resources/styles/blocks will be automatically enqueued in case there is a block with the same name (without namespace).
 If you want to enqueue a block style for `core/paragraph`, you should create `resources/styles/blocks/paragraph.scss`.

-⚠️ After adding scss-files, bud needs to be restarted

 ### Custom blocks

 Custom blocks can be added using [Log1x/acf-composer](https://github.com/Log1x/acf-composer) e.g.: